rodzanto/ml-workshop/machine-learning/sagemaker-amazonforecast-mlops/1-step.md

      <img src="machine-learning/sagemaker-amazonforecast-mlops/screen16.png"  width="70%" height="70%">

-4. Next, give a name to the project, a short description and click on the "Create Project" button.
+4. Next, give a name to the project, a short description and click on the **Create Project** button.

      <img src="machine-learning/sagemaker-amazonforecast-mlops/screen17.png"  width="70%" height="70%">